molikto/mlang/NOTES/19-04-05 CURRYING.md

 ------

-anyway. it might be annoying to think what convention should be used to call a function, and one just want to use Agda/Haskell/Coq style currying. but being able to have ad-hoc overloading seems a nice add-on from OO languages.
+anyway. it might be annoying to think what convention should be used to call a function, and one just want to use Agda/Haskell/Coq style currying. non-the-less Agda have pattern matching, but being able to have ad-hoc overloading (for some functions) seems a nice add-on from OO languages.